All In One WP Security And Firewall Settings helps you setup the following options general settings, .htaccess file and much more.

 Step 5-a ) The following image allows you to set up the following options.

-- Click on Select Your wp-config.php File button to select your backup file.
+• Click on Choose File button to select your backup file.

-- Click on Restore wp-config.php File button to Restore the backup file selected.
+• Click on Restore your wp-config.php file button to Restore the backup file selected.

 ==============================

-Step 6 ) Go to WP Security -> Settings -> Delete Plugin Settings tab as illustrated in the image below to set up the following option.
+Step 6 ) Go to WP Security -> Settings -> Delete plugin settings tab as illustrated in the image below to set up the following options.

 These features allow you to delete the database and plugins settings when you deactivate the plugin.
 This can help you if you run into all sorts of trouble.
 By enabling both features you will start from scratch when you activate the plugin again.
 It is as if you have never installed the plugin at all.
 This is great for troubleshooting.